Practice Areas

 Spousal maintenance is also known as spousal support or alimony.
 Judges have the discretion to award spousal maintenance based on a number of factors including the division of marital property, the length of the marriage, each spouse's income and work history, and the needs of the requesting spouse.

-Parenting Time (custody) and Decision-Making are often the most contested issues in any family law case.
+Parenting Time (sometimes referred to as custody or visitation) and Decision-Making are often the most contested issues in any family law case.
 Brett is an experienced attorney who will fight for a parenting plan that is truly in the best interest of your child.

 Child Support